Aspirinsmurf/risky-plays-calculator/README.md

 > In this example, one player tries dodging out with the Dodge skill on a 4+, picking up the ball with Sure Hands on a 2+, making a 2+ roll on a Rush and Blitzing with two dice and getting either defender down, defender stumbles or a push.*

 ### Multiple players
-To input actions from multiple players, replace the comma separator with a semicolon:
+To input actions from multiple players, replace the comma separator with a semicolon for each new player:
 ```
 dodge 4+, sure hands 2+, 2+, 2block4;
 dodge 3+, dodge 3+;